meganm38/CPSC-221-Reivew/README.md

         b = nullptr;
         ```
 - **Doubly linked list** has nodes that also reference the previous node.
+- **Sentinel linked lists** Sentinel node is a special node that doesn't count as content at the front of the list.
+Reduces special cases.
 - **Circularly linked list** is simple linked list whose **tail**, the last node, references the **head**, the first node.
 - **Stack**, commonly implemented with linked lists but can be made from arrays too.
   - Stacks are **last in, first out** (LIFO) data structures.